 On April 27, 2016, we formed a wholly-owned subsidiary, OR Lending LLC, a Delaware limited liability company.
 On August 24, 2017, we formed a wholly-owned subsidiary, ORCC Financing LLC, a Delaware limited liability Company.
-On October 18, 2017, we formed a wholly-owned subsidiary, OR DH LLC, a Delaware limited liability company.
+On October 18, 2017, we formed a wholly-owned subsidiary, OR DH I LLC, a Delaware limited liability company.
 On March 20, 2018, we formed a wholly-owned subsidiary, ORCC Financing II LLC, a Delaware limited liability company.
+On May 8, 2018, we formed a wholly owned subsidiary, OR MH I LLC, a Delaware limited liability company.